A workshop attendee painting a fish gourd. [Oliver Fischer]

 “The gourd art is going to die if we can’t get more young people so that they can come in with all their enthusiasm and continue the art,” she said.
 “It’s kind of sad, it’s kind of like the mountain crafts that are dying out because the people that are doing them are old."

-Two attendees admire the gourd art at the NC Gourd Festival.
+Visitors checking out one of the vendor stalls at the NC Gourd Festival.
 [Oliver Fischer]